-Additions to property and equipment were \$1.8 million and \$1.2 million in the first quarter of 2025 and 2024, respectively.
-Additions to property and equipment are primarily due to investments in computing equipment and software to support our network and continue to enhance our security infrastructure.
+Additions to property and equipment were \$6.8 million, \$5.6 million and \$6.1 million in 2025, 2024 and 2023, respectively.
+Additions to property and equipment increased in 2025 as compared to 2024 due to the timing of investments in computing equipment and software to support our network and continue to enhance our security infrastructure.
+Additions to property and equipment decreased in 2024 as compared to 2023 due to the timing of investments in computing equipment and software to support our network and continue to enhance our security infrastructure.

-Acquisition of subsidiaries, net of cash acquired was \$140.0 million and \$142.7 million for the first quarter of 2025 and 2024, respectively.
-Acquisitions in the first quarter of 2025 related to OCR and ASD.
-Acquisitions in the first quarter of 2024 related to GroundCloud and Localz.
+Acquisition of subsidiaries, net of cash acquired were \$290.2 million, \$142.7 million and \$115.6 million in 2025, 2024 and 2023, respectively.
+Acquisitions in 2025 related to OCR, ASD, BoxTop, MCP and Sellercloud.
+Acquisitions in 2024 related to GroundCloud and Localz.